 The readings are free to attend, though bookings are required (seats are limited).
 The audience is encouraged to support the writers who share their talent by buying signed copies of their works at the reading and supporting them online.

 Each evening has its own curator.
-If you would like to read or curate, contact Gavin Barrett or Mayank Bhatt, who are co-curators for the series.
+If you would like to read or curate, contact Gavin Barrett, who is the series curator.

 There are two to three open mic sessions at each reading.